 Treatments for Hodgkin lymphoma

-If you have Hodgkin lymphoma (HL), your healthcare team will create a treatment plan just for you.
-It will be based on your health and specific information about the cancer.
-When deciding which treatments to offer for HL, your healthcare team will consider:
+Your healthcare team will create a treatment plan just for you.
+The plan is based on your health and specific information about the cancer.
+What you want is also important when planning treatment.
+When deciding which treatments to offer for Hodgkin lymphoma (HL), your healthcare team will consider:

 - the stage

-- if you have any unfavourable (adverse) risk factors, such as bulky (large) tumours
+- if you have any unfavourable prognostic factors, such as bulky disease

 - your age